Advanced Access Content System: Analog Outputs

 AACS-compliant players must follow guidelines pertaining to outputs over analog connections.
 This is set by a flag called the Image Constraint Token (ICT), which restricts the resolution for analog outputs to 960×540.
 Full 1920×1080 resolution is restricted to HDMI or DVI outputs that support HDCP.
 The decision to set the flag to restrict output ("down-convert") is left to the content provider.
 Warner Pictures is a proponent of ICT, and it is expected that Paramount and Universal will implement down-conversion as well.

 AACS guidelines require that any title which implements the ICT must clearly state so on the packaging.
 The German magazine "Der Spiegel" has reported about an unofficial agreement between film studios and electronics manufacturers to not use ICT until 2010 – 2012.
 However, some titles have already been released that apply ICT.

 Audio watermarking

-On 5 June 2009, the licensing agreements for AACS were finalized, which were updated to make Cinavia detection on commercial Blu-ray disc players a requirement.
+On 5 June 2009, the licensing agreements for AACS were finalized, which were updated to make Cinavia audio watermark detection on commercial Blu-ray disc players a requirement.